COMP09014 2019 Data Analytics and Visualisation

 Description

 This module covers the data analysis and visualisation skills required for a Masters in Data Science.
 This topic will introduce the learner to the SOTA data analysis tools and techniques, which help to interpret and extract meaningful information from data (using public datasets).
 The learner will gain expertise in data preprocessing, exploratory data analysis and visualisation, pattern recognition and discriminative classification.
-The learner will work on designing and creating interactive dashboard for data visualisation and also on solving real-world data analysis and classification problems.
+The learner will work on designing and creating interactive dashboards for data visualisation and also on solving real-world data analysis and classification problems.

 Learning Outcomes